Soldiers rucking with weighted packs on a wooded trail during ruck training.

 • hydration systems

 However, beginners do not need expensive gear to start.
-Consistency matters more than equipment early on.
+A sturdy backpack, well-fitting footwear, and friction-free socks will carry you through your first months, consistency and a structured program matter far more than equipment early on.

 Some of the most common mistakes include: